 - In one Sesame Street News Flash, Kermit has gone to London to report on the London Fog.
 He is interrupted by the London Frog, a Guardsman carrying the London Log, and the London Hog.
 Then the fog clears up, so they all dance the London Clog.

-- Get Smart: London is depicted with fog so thick in the "That Old Gang of Mine" episode that Max and 99 can barely see where they are going, so they ask directions of several people who come walking along.
+- London is depicted with fog so thick in the "That Old Gang of Mine" episode that Max and 99 can barely see where they are going, so they ask directions of several people who come walking along.
 The punchline comes when Max reveals they've been standing in their hotel room the whole time.

 - In the Are You Being Served? episode "The Bliss Girl," the fog has entered the building, and into the elevator.